asrient/homenet/README.md

 HomeNet is in its early stage of development, though the application compiles runs as expected, you might encounter bugs.
 Please report them in the issues.
 Looking forward I would love to hear your inputs/suggestions on this project.
 Any help either in form of criticism, contributions, and suggestions is highly appreciated.
 Mainly these are the topics I need to work on next:

 - Implementing client libraries and a gateway server for HTTP.
 The routing URL will be sent as an HTTP header in the request.
 This should support WebSockets too.
-- Better documentation especially about the initial handshake.
+- Better documentation especially about the initial handshake and mDNS service.
 - Better support for IPv6 in the code.
 - Windows support.
 - Use `union` type for structs like `hn_Socket` and `hn_Config`.
 - Better logging.
 - Support for daemonizing the program.
+- Add encryption options using salt, since salt is preshared and never passed directly, we can use it for symmetric encryption.
+- Add support for a holePunching option during initial handshake so that both sides can connect to each other directly.
+It would be using something like webRTC and basically act as a signaling server.